Lobotomy: First leucotomies

 On 12 November 1935 at the Hospital de Santa Marta in Lisbon, Moniz initiated the first of a series of operations on the brains of people with mental illnesses.
 The initial patients selected for the operation were provided by the medical director of Lisbon's Miguel Bombarda Mental Hospital, José de Matos Sobral Cid.
 As Moniz lacked training in neurosurgery and his hands were impaired by gout, the procedure was performed under general anaesthetic by Pedro Almeida Lima, who had previously assisted Moniz with his research on cerebral angiography.
 (Note: Lima described his role as that of an "instrument handled by the Master".)
 The intention was to remove some of the long fibres that connected the frontal lobes to other major brain centres.
 To this end, it was decided that Lima would trephine into the side of the skull and then inject ethanol into the "subcortical white matter of the prefrontal area" so as to destroy the connecting fibres, or association tracts, and create what Moniz termed a "frontal barrier".
 (Note: Before operating on live subjects, they practised the procedure on a cadaver head.)
 After the first operation was complete, Moniz considered it a success and, observing that the patient's depression had been relieved, he declared her "cured" although she was never, in fact, discharged from the mental hospital.
-Moniz and Lima persisted with this method of injecting alcohol into the frontal lobes for the next seven patients but, after having to inject some patients on numerous occasions to elicit what they considered a favourable result, they modified the means by which they would section the frontal lobes.
-For the ninth patient they introduced a surgical instrument called a leucotome; this was a cannula that was 11 cm in length and 2 cm in diameter.
+Moniz and Lima persisted with this method of injecting alcohol into the frontal lobes for the next seven patients, but, after having to inject some patients on numerous occasions to elicit what they considered a favourable result, they modified the means by which they would section the frontal lobes.
+For the ninth patient, they introduced a surgical instrument called a leucotome; this was a cannula that was 11 cm in length and 2 cm in diameter.
 It had a retractable wire loop at one end that, when rotated, produced a 1 cm diameter circular lesion in the white matter of the frontal lobe.
-Typically, six lesions were cut into each lobe, but, if they were dissatisfied by the results, Lima might perform several procedures, each producing multiple lesions in the left and right frontal lobes.
+Typically, six lesions were cut into each lobe, but, if they were dissatisfied with the results, Lima might perform several procedures, each producing multiple lesions in the left and right frontal lobes.